romm/formz/Documentation/06-IntegratorManual/ViewHelpers/SectionViewHelper.rst

 Slot
 ====

-Defines a slot which can be rendered in the field layout with the ViewHelper “:ref:`integratorManual-viewHelpers-renderSlot`”.
+Defines a slot which can be rendered in the field layout with the ViewHelper “:ref:`integratorManual-viewHelpers-slot-render`”.

 The goal of this ViewHelper is to dynamize some parts of the layout, for instance to be able to display informative messages for some fields.